Bartekswistak/fun_guy_chef/README.md

 # Fun Guy Chef

+# This branch is deprecated.
+Check out the Jquery branch to see functioning application.

 Fun Guy Chef is a Rails Application where users can create, manage and browse recipes with a main staple ingredient of Mushrooms!

 ## Features